El-Tobi10/El-Tobi10/README.md

 - 👋 Hi, I’m @El-Tobi10
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning Python, HTML, CSS and a little of JavaScript
+- 🌱 I’m currently learning Python, HTML, CSS
 - 💞️ I’m looking to collaborate on any proyect or enterprise who is in the world of programing
 - 📫 How to reach me instagram: @Tobiasmg10, Mail: tobiasalfonso@outlook.com, Phone: 02255-419860